 - Community management (how do you manage your followers?
 Do you have any guidelines for engagement?
 Do you have a review policy for comments?
 If someone posts a particularly negative comment on one of your posts, do you respond?
 Do you delete the comment? – all of these questions are important when showcasing your public image.)

 - Platform administration (who manages your platforms?
-How often do you manage it?
+How often do you manage them?
 This shows how engaged you are with the public and with showcasing your work.)

 - Data analysis (any data you believe is important for communicating your impact on social media.
 Is there a specific audience that seems to gravitate towards your research?
 How does that impact your future work both in research and in communications?)